-There was a very wide range of submissions, covering most orchestral instruments, rock band instruments, vocal performances in many genres, keyboard (both piano and electronic) as well as some ethnic instruments.
+There was a very wide range of submissions, covering most orchestral instruments, rock band instruments, vocal performances in many genres and keyboard (both piano and electronic).
+There were a large number of submissions which were vocal performances, with few DJ performances and a small number of production via technology performances.